zeesa01/ProjectGuidlines/QualityGuidlinesProject/ProjectGuidlines/PairProgrmg.md

 But how does having two programmers working together improve software development?
 Read on to learn more about pair programming, how it works, and its advantages and drawbacks.

-## A Brief History

-Some of the very first programmers were the women who worked on the ENIAC (Electronic Numerical Integrator and Computer).
-These women worked in pairs, allowing them to discuss ideas and improve each other’s work.

-Pair programming as a concept didn’t develop until the late 1990s, when agile software development practices were spread to a wider audience.

 ## How Does Pair Programming Work?

 In pair programming, one person is the **“driver,”** and the other is the **“navigator.”**